AntonGrid/enrg-landing/README.md

 We are not building an energy application.
 We are building a **standard** by which physical events (energy production, cargo movement, equipment operation) can be cryptographically proven and verified in any digital system.

+**ENRG** is the first reference implementation of Axis Protocol.
-Solana is the first reference implementation, not the protocol itself.
+**Solana** is the blockchain on which ENRG is deployed — not the protocol itself.

 ---